markisus/pytagmapper/README.md

 pytagmapper
 ====

 pytagmapper is a python3 SLAM library for square fiducial tags in the style of AprilTag and ArUco tags.
 Given a set tags with unknown poses lying in a plane, and a set of pixel detections in images from unknown camera views, pytagmapper will back out both the pose of each tag and the pose of each camera view.

+Demo
+====
+This [demo](https://github.com/markisus/pytagmapper/tree/main/DEMO.md) creates a map out of the images located in the [example_data](https://github.com/markisus/pytagmapper/tree/main/example_data) folder.

 Input Data Directory
 ====